roeyasher/PrincipalCraftA4A/README.md

 4. create user for the flink app and the spring app (update the creds in the application.properties file)
 5. run each project

-* Unfortunately, I didn't have enghout time to dockerize the stack.
-Sorry for the manual installation.
+* Unfortunately, I didn't have enough time to dockerize the stack.